DH-FaceVid-1K/DH-FaceVid-1K/README.md

-to contribute a face video dataset, particularly addressing the underrepresentation of Asian faces in existing curated datasets and thereby enriching the global spectrum of face- centric data and mitigating demographic biases.
+to contribute a face video dataset, particularly addressing the underrepresentation of Asian faces in existing curated datasets and thereby enriching the global spectrum of face- centric data and mitigating demographic biases. -->

-If you find FaceVid-1K useful for your work please cite:
+If you find DH-FaceVid-1K dataset useful for your work or use data from DH-FaceVid-1K dataset, please cite:
 ```
 @inproceedings{Di2024FaceVid1KAL,
       title={FaceVid-1K: A Large-Scale High-Quality Multiracial Human Face Video Dataset},